About Journal

 Data Sharing Policy

-Agricultural Biotechnology Journal uses the Basic Data Sharing Policy.
+The Agricultural Biotechnology Journal (ABJ) uses the Basic Data Sharing Policy.
 The journal is committed to a more open research landscape, facilitating faster and more effective research discovery by enabling reproducibility and verification of data, methodology, and reporting standards.
 Agricultural Biotechnology Journal encourages authors to cite and share their research data including, but not limited to: raw data, processed data, software, algorithms, protocols, methods, and materials.
 Authors are encouraged to share or make open the data supporting the results or analyses presented in their article where this does not violate the protection of human subjects or other valid privacy or security concerns.

-Agricultural Biotechnology Journal encourages authors to share the data and other artifacts supporting the results in the article by archiving it in an appropriate public repository.
+The Agricultural Biotechnology Journal (ABJ) encourages authors to share the data and other artifacts supporting the results in the article by archiving it in an appropriate public repository.
 Authors should include a Data Accessibility Statement, including a link to the repository they have used, in order that this statement can be published alongside their paper.
 Agricultural Biotechnology Journal requires authors of Original Investigations, Case Reports, and Special Paper articles to (1) place the de-identified data associated with the manuscript in a repository; and (2) include a Data Availability Statement in the manuscript describing where and how the data can be accessed.
 The Journal defines data as the digital materials underlying the results described in the manuscript, including but not limited to spreadsheets, text files, interview recordings or transcripts, images, videos, the output from statistical software, and computer code or scripts.
 Authors are expected to deposit at least the minimum amount of data needed to reproduce the results described in the manuscript.

 Data can be placed in any repository that makes data publicly available and provides a unique persistent identifier, including institutional repositories, general repositories (e.g., Figshare, Open Science Framework, Zenodo, Dryad, Harvard Dataverse, OpenICPSR), or discipline-specific repositories.
 The Data Availability Statement should be placed in the manuscript at the end of the main text before the references.
 This statement must include (1) an indication of the location of the data; (2) a unique identifier, such as a digital object identifier (DOI), accession number, or persistent uniform resource locator (URL); and (3) any instructions for accessing the data, if applicable.
 At the point of submission, you will be asked if there is a data set associated with the paper.
 If you reply yes, you will be asked to provide the DOI, pre-registered DOI, hyperlink, or other persistent identifier associated with the data set(s).
 If you have selected to provide a pre-registered DOI, please be prepared to share the reviewer URL associated with your data deposit, upon request by reviewers.
 Where one or multiple data sets are associated with a manuscript, these are not formally peer-reviewed as a part of the journal submission process.
 It is the author’s responsibility to ensure the soundness of the data.
 Any errors in the data rest solely with the producers of the data set(s).